 I would also argue the twenty-first, but since there is much of this particular century left, I won’t.
 Their music inspired a generation- and that is influence— in both writing and music.

 Of the hundreds of songs they sang (both covered and preformed and recorded), none have for influenced me, more than “The Long and Winding Road.”
+It seems fitting that this song shows me the way is similar to the journey of a writer.

 It has possibly the best lines in it when it comes to dealing with my writing career- it’s long and it’s winding and at some point it’s going to get me somewhere.
 Not to anyone’s door, but maybe into their hearts and minds, because the type of influence a writer has is amazing, when they connect with a reader.
 It is only possible because a person took a leap of faith and carried on.